samuel-jimenez/GramEditor/docs/vim.md

 # Vim Mode

-Gram includes a Vim emulation layer known as "vim mode".
-On this page, you will learn how to turn Gram's vim mode on or off, what tools and commands Gram provides to help you navigate and edit your code, and generally how to make the most of vim mode in Gram.

-You'll learn how to:

-- Understand the core differences between Gram's vim mode and traditional Vim
-- Enable or disable vim mode
-- Make the most of Gram-specific features within vim mode
-- Customize vim mode key bindings
-- Configure vim mode settings

-Whether you're new to vim mode or an experienced Vim user looking to optimize your Gram experience, this guide will help you harness the full power of modal editing in Gram.
+Gram includes an emulation of Vim mode (modal editing).
+To learn more about Vim and modal editing, see the [Vim documentation](https://www.vim.org/docs.php).

+Full compatibility is impossible, but many of the basic features of Vim are supported as well as some features of various vim plugins.

 ## Gram's vim mode design

-Vim mode tries to offer a familiar experience to Vim users: it replicates the behavior of motions and commands precisely when it makes sense and uses Gram-specific functionality to provide an editing experience that "just works" without requiring configuration on your part.
+The Gram Vim mode tries to offer a familiar experience to Vim users: it replicates the behavior of motions and commands precisely when it makes sense and uses Gram-specific functionality where appropriate.

 This includes support for semantic navigation, multiple cursors, or other features usually provided by plugins like surrounding text.

-So, Gram's vim mode does not replicate Vim one-to-one, but it meshes Vim's modal design with Gram's modern features to provide a more fluid experience.
-It's also configurable, so you can add your own key bindings or override the defaults.
+So, Gram's vim mode does not replicate Vim one-to-one, but meshes Vim's modal design with Gram's extended feature set.
+It's also possible to add additional key bindings or override the defaults.

 ### Core differences